goitacademy/javascript-homework/v2/11/README.en.md

 ### Infinite scrolling

 Instead of the "Load more" button, you can make an infinite loading of images when scrolling the page.
-You are free to choose your ways of implementation and libraries.
+You are free to choose your method of implementation and libraries.